Skip to main content

 2 months ago | 0 reads

-Welcome to the 2025-26 edition of Smash or Pass, in which we take a look at potential free agent and trade targets and determine whether the Red Sox should pursue them and, if so, what it would take to land them.
-Today we start our series by searching for the elusive “number 2” to pair […]
+Welcome to the 2025-26 edition of Smash or Pass, in which we examine potential free agent and trade targets to determine whether the Red Sox should pursue them and what it would take to land them.
+Today we look at a rotation-lengthening option out of Philadelphia.
+The Red Sox need starting pitching.
+You can never have […]

 2 months ago | 1 read